eventodb-hq/eventodb/docs/KV_STORE_DESIGN.md

-# KV Store Backend Design for MessageDB
+# KV Store Backend Design for EventoDB

 ## Executive Summary

-This document proposes a key structure design for implementing MessageDB on top of **Pebble** (LSM-based key-value store from CockroachDB) while maintaining full compatibility with the existing SQL-based API.
+This document proposes a key structure design for implementing EventoDB on top of **Pebble** (LSM-based key-value store from CockroachDB) while maintaining full compatibility with the existing SQL-based API.

 ### Architecture Decision: Separate Pebble DB Per Namespace ✅